 This collage by the American artist Ellsworth Kelly shows a section of a nude female torso placed over a tropical-looking landscape.
 The composition is divided into three horizontal sections of paper: a strip of landscape at the top, a middle section containing the woman’s body and a smaller section of landscape below.
-Within this arrangement are also several other layered elements: a top section of sky punctuated by silhouetted hills beneath; a breast and naval; and finally, in the lower left portion of the composition, a lake and fields.
+Within this arrangement are also several other layered elements: a top section of sky punctuated by silhouetted hills beneath; a breast and naval; and finally, in the lower right portion of the composition, a lake and fields.
 Despite this fragmentation, the work contains several harmonious elements.
 Most obviously, the bottom landscape layer is a visual continuation of the top, so that they appear to be two parts of the same image.
-The shape of the breast to the right is echoed by the circular shape formed by the surface of the lake and the peaks of the hills above.
+The shape of the breast to the left is echoed by the circular shapes formed by the surface of the lake and the peaks of the hills.
 Furthermore, the ripped white edges of the image of the woman echo the jagged shapes formed by the rocks and the mountains.